Basic Statistics Every Data Scientist Should Know

 The funny looking symbol in this equation λ is called lambda.
 This represents the average number of events that occur per time interval.

-Another good example that could be used to calculate loss in manufacturing would be a machine producing sheets of metal that has X flaws occur per yard.
+Another good example that could be used to calculate losses in manufacturing would be a machine producing sheets of metal that has X flaws occur per yard.
 If for instance, the error rate was 2 error per yard of sheet metal.

 What would be the probability that two errors would occur in a yard?